vsislab/Matterport3D-Layout/README.md

 # Submit Your Result

-After you finished your training and predicting your model, you can submit your result by email <info@vsislab.com>.
+After you finished your training and predicting your model, you can submit your result with yours by email <info@vsislab.com>.
 Please note that keep your information correct.

-To submit your result, please send us an email with your names and the predicted result.

-If you have any question about other people's model, you can email the author by clicking the link in the [Leader Board](#leader-board) or email <info@vsislab.com>.
+## What to submit
+A matlab structure containing the following fields:
+- point (u, v, Z) coordinates of the layout corners. u and v are the pixel coordinates with the oringin in the top-left of the image.
+Z is the depth.

+- layout The room layout segmentation mask.

+- depth The depth map of the surfaces.

+The result should be a single file in HDF5 format.

 # References